seL4/docs/Hardware/jetsontx1.rst

 You may need to give dfu-util root privileges.
 If `dfu-util` is unable to find the TX1 device, try unplugging and replugging in the USB mini-cable that connects your PC to the TX1.

 == Booting via SD Card ==
+Please be sure that your build process is producing a raw binary image and not an ELF image.
+You can do this by executing `make menuconfig` and then proceeding through: `Tools` => `Build elfloader` => `Boot image type`.
+Be sure that `Binary Boot Image` is selected.

 Get an SD card and format it with either FAT32, EXT2 or EXT4.
 Then build seL4test, or any of the other seL4 projects.
 The resulting image file should be placed inside of `/images` within the build directory.
 Take that image file, and copy it to the root folder of the SD card you intend to use with your TX1.

 Insert this SD card into your TX1 and then power on the TX1, and drop into the U-boot command prompt.
 When you're at the prompt, please type the following: